user manual

 I’m honest but polite with it.
 I try to act with thought for the other person and their feelings.
 All information, good and bad, can and should be given honestly but carefully.

 I love solving problems, particularly with systems.
 Be those human, computer or other systems.
-That said, the human problems tire me more than the other ones.

 I have lots of strong opinions and 99% of them are loosely held.
 I’m always open to having my mind changed and expect the same from others.